ag-informatics/streamflow/README.md

         return {'clipped_dem': clipping['OUTPUT']}

 ### Putting it together
 To integrate the other processes, the addtional parameters and operations must be created under the *def processAlgorithm* function.
 The result from the previous operation becomes the input of the next one.
+You will write the code for the remaining steps: filling the gaps using 'gdal:fillnodata' and calculating the slope with  'native:slope'.

 ![workflow](img/workflow.jpg)